olgamiw/eng_lessons/Ex1.md

 Each sentence has one mistake in grammar or terminology.
 Correct both errors.

 1. She has installed a new package yesterday.
-2. We have write the script this morning.
+2. We have written the script this morning.
-3. The team has update the software now.
+3. The team has updated the software now.
 4. I have opened a file in the terminal.

 **Answer:**